deity-io/falcon-platform-docs/docs/platform/server-v3/modules/module-api.md

 ---

-## Using Service Registry bindings

-Falcon Module services registry is powerful tool when it comes into code organization.
-As described in introduction to [Falcon Module API](module-api) it lets you to extract any kind of dependency and also have access to dependencies defined via FalconServer itself.

 ## Dependency Injection

 To allow all above, Falcon Module introducing support of [Inversion of Control](https://en.wikipedia.org/wiki/Inversion_of_control).
 It is possible due to usage of `inversify` under the hood as an Dependency Injection framework.
-If you are not not familiar with `inversify` nor Inversion of Control please look here
+If you are not familiar with `inversify` nor Inversion of Control pattern, please look here: [TODO - good reference required](./TODO)

 _**TODO: prepare some good introduction of this topic:**_